All Episodes

 We've gone full circle and started.

-Uh listen, remember, people showed up in my mailbox as I was coming back from your show that night.
+Listen, remember, people showed up in my mailbox as I was coming back from your show that night.

-Uh two people from the intelligence community.
+Two people from the intelligence community.

-And now we know in full measure, because of Greg's great books and the reporting we've all done uh exactly what those two guys meant that night uh and what it meant was they set out to create a false narrative to use the most important powers of the FBI to make it look like President Trump and Mike Flynn were engaged in a conspiracy with Russia, even though they knew no evidence such existed.
+And what it meant was they set out to create a false narrative, to use the most important powers of the FBI to make it look like President Trump and Mike Flynn were engaged in a conspiracy with Russia, even though they knew no evidence such existed.

-And we now know the earliest animus that anyone of all the story characters we've had, the earliest animus for Mike Flynn started with President Obama.
+And we now know the earliest animus that anyone, of all the story characters we've had, the earliest animus for Mike Flynn started with President Obama.

 He fired him in 2014 as a DIA director.